smeehan12/standalone-recast-tutorial/_episodes/05-yadage-intermezzo.md

 ~~~
 {: .source}

-If the workflow runs successfully, you should find the file `outputfile.txt` in the workdir, with the following content:
+If the workflow runs successfully, you should find the file `capped_output.txt` in the `workdir/shouting_stage` directory, with the following content:

 ~~~
 HELLO, THE MESSAGE WAS: HI THERE.
 ~~~
 {: .output}

+Note that, as with the `packtivity-run` command, you'll need to remove the `workdir` directory produced by the `yadage_run` command before you can re-run the command.

 > ## Debugging Hint
-> As with `packtivity-run`, the `yadage-run` command also produces helpful log files
+> As with `packtivity-run`, the `yadage-run` command also produces log files for each step that can be super handy for debugging.
+These are located in the respective `_packtivity` directory for each step.
+For example, the log files for the second `shouting_stage` step are located in `workdir/shouting_stage/_packtivity/`.
+{: .callout}

 {% include links.md %}